Uber faces ban in Geneva if it fails to hire drivers

 The Swiss canton of Geneva has decided to classify Uber as an employer, hence obliging it to pay social benefits to its drivers to continue operating.

-Speaking to Swiss public television SRF, the head of the cantonal government Mauro Poggia said that the ride-haling service was subject to the applicable taxi and transport law.
+Speaking to Swiss public television SRF, the head of the cantonal government Mauro Poggia said that the ride-hailing service was subject to the applicable taxi and transport law.
 This means Uber is currently not fulfilling its legal obligations and will have to hire its drivers and pay their social benefits, such as pensions, like other taxi companies.

 According to checks carried out by the canton of Geneva, criteria such as fares, invoices and even an evaluation system for drivers are used at Uber.
 For this reason, the authorities rejected the arguments of Uber’s lawyers that their drivers were self-employed.